 a.
-Courses and/or Labs taught in the past year: Name of Course(s) / Lab(s) (attach student evaluation report for each course) b.
-Teaching Assistant positions served the past year: Name of Course(s) Major Duties Teaching Activities Points [to be completed by faculty advisor in consultation with student] Quantity and Quality of Teaching (0-4) Adjust for exceptional quantity or quality of teaching (+ 0-2) adjustment Justification for Adjustment Comments TOTAL TEACHING ACTIVITIES POINTS:
+Courses and/or Labs taught in this Academic Year (AY):

+Name of Course(s) / Lab(s) (attach student evaluation report for each course)

+b.
+Teaching Assistant positions served this AY:

+Name of Course(s) Major Duties

+Teaching Activities Points

+[to be completed by faculty advisor in consultation with student]

+Quantity and Quality of Teaching (0-4)

+Adjust for exceptional quantity or quality of teaching (+ 0-2) adjustment

+Justification for Adjustment

+Comments

+TOTAL TEACHING ACTIVITIES POINTS:

+Possible Paints: 0.6

-Possible Points: 0-6
+Possible Points: 0-